elastic/security-documents-generator/README.md

 5. (Optional) Change event structure in `createEvents.ts` file

-6. Run `npm start generate-events n`.
+6. Run `yarn start generate-events n`.
 Where `n` is the amount of documents that will be generated.

-7. `npm start delete-events` to remove all documents from event index after your test.
+7. `yarn start delete-events` to remove all documents from event index after your test.